Web Hosting Service Level Agreements

 2. Even if we were refunded 100% of a client’s hosting fees, our client base would still be more worried about downtime.

-In my opinion, it is a waste of time to fight over how many pennies or even dollars are owed for a little bit of downtime.
-Instead of accounting each month for pennies owed we are going to do everything in our power to provide the best infrastructure available and rectify any situation that may arise as quickly as possible.
+Instead of accounting each month for pennies owed, we will do everything in our power to provide the best infrastructure available and rectify any situation that may arise as quickly as possible.

 When SLAs in Hosting Services Make Sense

-Direct service level agreements make sense if you are spending thousands of dollars a month on infrastructure costs.
-However, for smaller deals, the financial benefit does not matter as much as the peace of mind of knowing someone will simply fix it and fix it as soon as possible.
+However, for smaller deals, the financial benefit does not matter as much as the peace of mind of knowing someone will fix it and fix it as soon as possible.